 - implements the series of projects that form the overall strategy

 - evaluates the process and the strategy's outcome.

 HPW undertakes the above office-space management process as a continuous, rolling program.
 The consultation process with agencies is extensive and ongoing.

-In other, smaller regional centres, the management of office space by HPW is based on a consultation process and on agencies' specific requests.
+In smaller regional centres, the management of office space by HPW is based on a consultation process and on agencies' specific requests.
 The sensitivity and viability of the local property markets in these centres is also considered as part of the process.

 HPW negotiates, acquires and manages office space leased from the private-sector property market on behalf of agencies.
 The requirement for leased space is established through the strategic office accommodation planning and management process and through ongoing consultation with agencies.

 When a need for leased office space has been established, HPW investigates and analyses supply in the local property market in that particular centre and assesses the suitability and availability of office space based on a number of factors including: